-If your wall is texturized, you will need to apply a primer, otherwise you could end up putting on several coats of paint.
-Usually it takes at least two coats to get the intended color when primer is used.
+If your wall is texturized, you will need to apply a primer, otherwise, you could end up putting on several coats of paint.
+Usually, it takes at least two coats to get the intended color when a primer is used.

 If you have a room with a low ceiling, you will want to paint the trim the same color as the walls.
 This will add depth and make the walls seem taller.
 You can also hang a mirror on the wall to increase the feeling of depth in the room.